 Hilton Honors American Express Business Card’s Excellent Perks

-The card's free hotel nights, Gold status, and airport lounge access are all benefits our editors deem to have exceptional value compared to the standard perks that come with many cards.
+The card's free hotel nights, Gold status, and airport lounge access are all benefits our editors deem to have exceptional value compared with the standard perks that come with many cards.
 Here's another:

 - Baggage insurance plan: Receive coverage of up to $1,250 for carry-on baggage and up to $500 for checked baggage if your luggage is lost, damaged, or stolen while traveling on a ticket booked with this card.